 Scrap cars are vehicles that are no longer fit for the road.
 Whether they have been damaged beyond repair or have reached the end of their life, ultimately there is nothing worth saving.
 It will be taken off the market and out of circulation and will go on to be broken down and crushed, it will then be sold based on the weight of the materials.

-Salvage companies such as BMS Salvage, do not require the car to have been in and accident or written off.
-If the vehicle is classed as a non-runner, for instance it may have failed its MOT, or is an old banger which is falling apart, the vehicle can still have parts that can be reused, repaired or resold.
+If a vehicle is written off by an insurance company as a total loss, it will be given a salvage value by them and will be put into 1 of 4 categories: A, B, N & S. These different salvage categories are for the purpose of declaring the type and severity of damage a vehicle has had for potential buyers in the future once the car is put back onto the market.
+Read more on salvage categories here.
+Salvage companies such as BMS Salvage, do not require the car to have been in an accident or written off.
+If the vehicle is classed as a non-runner, it may have failed its MOT, or is an old banger which is falling apart, the vehicle can still have parts that can be reused, repaired or resold.

 What’s the difference?